 You have a few storage options when it comes to moving: portable containers, full-service moving and storage, and local self-storage units.

 Let’s talk about the pros and cons of each type, so you can figure out which one best meets your specific moving and storing needs.

-|Need to store your furniture between moves?
+Wondering where to store furniture when moving?
 PODS makes it simple.
 Have as many containers as you need delivered to your front door, load them up, then have them sent either to your next home or to a secure PODS Storage Center for as long as you need to.

 Did you know?
-PODS is the #1 moving and storage container company of 2023.
-No one understands complex moves and storage needs like we do.
-That’s why Move.org recognized PODS as this year’s best moving and storage container company.* From pay-as-you-go pricing to changing your dates with ease, our flexible and convenient solutions were designed with you in mind.
+PODS is the No. 1 moving and storage container company of 2023.
+No one understands complex moves and storage needs like PODS.
+That’s why Move.org recognized PODS as this year’s best moving and storage container company.* From pay-as-you-go pricing to changing your dates with ease, PODS’ flexible and convenient solutions were designed with you in mind.

 These are some of the main benefits of using moving and storage container companies like PODS: